 Our students find that the teaching of Social Work Practice knowledge, values, and skills with an analytic approach fosters the ability to acquire and translate knowledge into sound professional social work practice with individuals, families, groups, communities, and/or organizations.

 The first year (or Generalist Practice Year) is designed to provide you with foundational social work knowledge, values, and skills necessary for solid social work practice and to prepare you for advanced practice within the advanced generalist concentration.

 In the second year (or Advanced Practice Concentration Year), students complete the advanced generalist concentration and focus their studies in a social problem area (i.e., Child, Youth and Family Welfare; Health, Aging and Disability; or Mental Health).
-It is not possible for focus in more than one area.
-In addition, through the courses they choose students deepen their social work practice knowledge, values, and skill base within that framework with either a direct practice or indirect practice emphasis.
+It is not possible to focus in more than one area.
+In addition, through the courses they choose, students deepen their social work practice knowledge, values, and skill base within that framework with either a direct practice or indirect practice emphasis.

 Why Choose the Full-Time MSW Program at UW-Madison?

 - A unique approach to Field Education

 - Advanced standing available for BSW students

 - A generalist approach and social problem focus to graduate education for practice